How To Find the Right Indoor Light on Amazon, Ebay, and Walmart

 Not every square inch (or square centimeter, for non-US growers) of the plant needs maximum possible light coverage for the plant to thrive, but the majority (the more the better) of the plant should be well illuminated.

-Indicas grow smaller than sativas in general but it also comes down to how you manage the plant throughout its grow cycles.
-You can train the plant to grow a certain way and have a certain size or area.
+If you're growing cannabis, Indica strains grow smaller than sativas in general but it also comes down to how you manage the plant throughout its grow cycles.
+You can train the plant to grow a certain way and have a certain size.

-Beginners that are still learning plant management will likely have smaller plants, around 1-2 square foot (~0.1-0.2 square meters) per plant, than experienced growers.
+Beginners that are still learning plant management will likely have smaller cannabis plants, around 2 square foot (0.2 square meters) per plant, than experienced growers.

 Find a grow light or a number of grow lights that cover the area of your grow.
 Sometimes it makes more sense to buy two (cheap) lights rather than one expensive.